-After replacement of interchangeable components and loose gear and ropes, testing of the mounted cargo handling gear is not needed, however, they must have a Certificate according to form 5.1.4 for gear and according to form 5.1.5 for ropes.
+After replacement of loose and interchangeable components and ropes, testing of the mounted cargo handling gear is not needed, however, they must have a Certificate of Test and Thorough Examination of Interchangeable Components and Loose Gear and Certificate of Test and Thorough Examination of Wire Rope.

-After replacement of spreaders the cargo handling gear shall be subjected to operational tests with a suspended spreader and a container depending on the service conditions.
+After replacement of spreaders the cargo handling gear shall be subjected to operational tests with a suspended spreader and a container in service conditions.